Bonnie Wright

 In 2022, Bonnie Wright released a book on ecology

-In 2022, Bonnie published her first book "Go Gently," where she shared valuable advice on leading an eco-friendly lifestyle.
+In 2022, Bonnie published her first book "Go Gently," sharing valuable tips for living an eco-friendly lifestyle.